saucelabs/sauce-docs/docs/test-fairy/platforms/xamarin.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 TestFairy is available for both Android and iOS.
-You can install the bindings by 1 of 2 ways:
+You can install the bindings in 1 of 2 ways:

 1. Download the latest binding DLL directly from [GitHub](https://github.com/testfairy/testfairy-xamarin/releases) for your specific platform.

 1. Install the bindings through [NuGet](https://www.nuget.org/packages/TestFairy.Xamarin/).

-You will need an app token (TESTFAIRY_APP_TOKEN), which can be found in your [settings page](http://app.testfairy.com/settings/)
+You need an app token (TESTFAIRY_APP_TOKEN), which can be found on your [settings page](http://app.testfairy.com/settings/)

 ## Using the Xamarin SDK